Registered partnership

 You do not need this statement if you:

-- both have a permanent residence permit
+- both of you have a permanent residence permit

 Make an appointment

-What does it cost?
+How much does it cost?

-- Monday to Friday, 9:00 a.m. to 4:30 p.m.€422.00
+- Monday through Friday, 9:00 a.m. to 4:30 p.m.€422.00

-- Free on Wednesdays between 9:00 and 10:00 a.m.
+- Free on Wednesdays between 9:00 and 9:30 a.m.

 - Saturday from 9:00 a.m. to 4:30 p.m.€617.00

-- Monday to Friday between 9:00 a.m. and 4:30 p.m.€478.00
+- Monday through Friday, 9:00 a.m. to 4:30 p.m.€478.00

 - Saturday between 9:00 a.m. and 4:30 p.m.€685.00

-- For appointing a person of your choice as a civil registrar, €210.00 per day.
+- For the appointment of a person of your choice as a civil registrar:€210.00 per day

-- For appointing a person of your choice as a civil registrar without swearing them in,€101.00 per day.
+- For the appointment, without oath, of a person of one’s choice as a civil registrar:€101.00 per day

-Cost of partnership booklet
+Cost of a partnership certificate

-- Partnership booklet, imitation leather, printed€33.45
+- Faux leather partnership booklet, printed€33.45

-- Leather partnership booklet, printed€43.50
+- Leather-bound partnership booklet, printed:€43.50

 - Calligraphy

-- add child(ren)€11.25
+- Add child(ren)€11.25

 Witness

-- Witness from the municipality of West Maas en Waal€47.00per witness
+- Witness provided by the municipality of West Maas en Waal € 47.00 per witness

 What do I need?